 - young people over the age of 16 but under the age of 25

-It is a good idea to talk to your education setting first, before requesting an assessment.
-Most requests are made by the young person’s educational provider
+It is essential to talk to your education setting first, before requesting an assessment.

 If you would like some support to make your request, please contact SENDIASS.
 SENDIASS provide impartial information advice and support.

 How can I request an education, health and care needs assessment?